changgun-lee/claudecode-commands/jira/work.md

    - Search the codebase to understand the relevant files
    - Make necessary code modifications
    - Follow the project's coding standards from CLAUDE.md
+   - Check code style with `npm run lint`
-   - Test the changes if possible
+   - Test the changes if possible with playwright mcp

-4. **Create Commit**:
-   - Stage the changes with `git add`
-   - Create commit with message format: "{ISSUE-KEY} {issue summary}"
-   - Include co-author attribution as per CLAUDE.md guidelines

 ## Error Handling